The 5 Best Blue Mountains Day Trips From Sydney [2025 Reviews]

 • Duration: 10 hours

+If you want a guided tour of Sydney Harbor and love wildlife, this is a great tour for you.
 You’ll begin at Featherdale Wildlife Park, where you can feed kangaroos by hand and see fantastic animals up close, like koalas and wombats.
 But don’t get too close to the crocodiles!

 A stop at Echo Point means you can enjoy stunning views over the Jamison Valley and the famous Three Sisters sandstone rock formation.

 A visit to the popular Scenic World attraction lets you get closer to the Three Sisters and other fantastic natural rock formations and beautiful mountain landmarks, like Orphan Rock and Katoomba Falls.
+Enjoy two scenic cable car rides, a steep railway ride, and walk through the canopy of a temperate rainforest on the Scenic Walkway.

 This Blue Mountains tour finishes with a cruise down the Parramatta River with expert commentary.
 Learn about Sydney Harbor, its history and the building of Sydney Harbor Bridge and Sydney Opera House.
+Take the opportunity to buy a cold beer and enjoy your cruise.

 Tour Information & Booking